SMARTLAGOON/AlLoRa/README.md

 <details>
-<summary>It contains all the code necessary to setup a communication network between devices, from a point-to-point using two LoPy4’s, to a mesh with a gateway and multiple edge-nodes.</summary>
+<summary>It contains all the code necessary to setup a communication network between devices, from a point-to-point to a mesh with a gateway and multiple Source nodes.</summary>

 ### [Nodes](https://github.com/SMARTLAGOON/AlLoRa/tree/main/AlLoRa/Nodes)